emicantarutti/amazonCucumberProject/README.md

 #### Page Object class
 The class 'PageObjectsModel' located under the 'com.functional.selenium' package, holds each and every one of the objects that are present within the 'Amazon' web site.
 #### Test runner
-The 'TestRunner' located under the 'com.functional.tests' is the one that gathers the test written in the feature file and execute the test making sure that each action phrase matches a real step of the step class.
+The 'TestRunner' located under the 'com.functional.tests' is the one that gathers the test written in the feature file and executes the test making sure that each action phrase matches a real step of the step class.
 #### Feature file
 The 'amazongPageTest.feature' located under 'src/test/resources/features' package is a plain text file where the test case is defined.
 Each and every sentence matches with a method of the Step class.